aileenproject/aileen-lan/Readme.md

   * `python manage.py stop_box`

 Aileen-lan should now start filling the local database.`tmux attach` if you're interested to peek inside.

+## Troubleshooting

+You can test if your aileen-lan sensor is findable and works.
+You should have included the aileen-lan directory in the PYTHONPATH and set the SENSOR_MODULE env variable (see above).

+Then open a python console and do this:

+    import importlib
+    sensor = importlib.import_module("sensor")
+    sensor.start_sensing("/tmp/aileen-lan")

 TODO (where we might want to go):